-In addition, the festival included events such as the Raising Cane’s Chicken Tender Eating Contest and the Best Fried Chicken and Best Use of Chicken in a Dish contests.
-John Kennedy, Fiorella’s Cafe and Jazz City Cafe took home the top contest prizes respectively.
+Festival attendees can expect the return of the Best Fried Chicken Contest and Best Use of Chicken in a Dish Contest, which will be judged by local and national food writers, bloggers and critics.
+Fiorella's Cafe and Jazz City Cafe took home the top prizes, respectively in 2016.

 The first-ever free Fried Chicken Fest was beyond successful.
 Lafayette Square was packed from edge to edge with happy folks clutching plates of fragrant fried fowl.
 Spirits were high.